0 hidden charges. 0 forex

 Obviously, each month will come with new challenges, emergencies, or plans.
 Know when to be flexible on your budget and when to be stringent.
 For example, buying a new appliance because your current one is a hazard is something you can be flexible about, but going out five times a week is something you could try to restrict.

-4. Buy things on sale
+4. Buy Things on Sale

 I know most of us think that sales are a sham without actual price reductions.
 But if you’re an experienced shopper, you know when the right sales seasons are.
 Online shopping also gives you the flexibility to browse multiple websites with similar products.
 Finding high-quality products for lower prices is time-consuming but totally worth it.

-5. Take your time
+5. Take Your Time

 Quite often, shopping websites and malls urge us to shop immediately, even for the things we don’t really need.
 The next time you purchase something, keep a simple rule in mind - either think about it before or after.
 If you really need to buy something, take your time to think about it.
 Check out all your options and then make a purchase decision.

 To wrap it up, try to save as you spend.
 A simple way to do this is by having smart deposits which save a small amount each time you save.
-This amount can be customized by you and is put in a savings account of your choice.
+This amount can be customised by you and could be put in a savings account of your choice.
+Many such practices can help you create healthy shopping habits might seem like a buzzkill in your twenties, but your thirties-self will thank you for it.

 Fi Money, custom-built for digital natives, makes saving fun!
 It enables you to set up fun FIT Rules, like 'Set aside ₹50 each time I order shop online'.
 When the rule gets activated, Fi automatically saves your cash into a Smart Deposits of your choice.
 You can also assign a 'Goal Amount' that you aspire to achieve: New PlayStation, Tokyo Vacay, and so on.
-Powered by the licensed Federal Bank, Fi Money is armed with an arsenal of features that proves you don't have to be frugal to save up.
+Powered by the licensed Federal Bank, Fi Money is armed with an arsenal of features that prove you don't have to be frugal to save up.

 Frequently Asked Questions

-What are smart shopping habits?
+1. What are smart shopping habits?

-How are consumer shopping habits changing this year?
+2. How are consumer shopping habits changing this year?

 Disclaimer